timwhite0/bursera-simaruba/README.md

 # bursera-simaruba

-Data and code for the manuscript "Low intensity selective logging of _Bursera simaruba_ and _milpa_ may help maintain wood supply for handicraft production"
+Code for the Bursera and milpa manuscript

 ## Repository contents